Dioriza/Excel-VBA-Automation-Process/README.md

 [➥full code](/Module2.bas)

 ## Auto SumAllFields in PivotTable
-The most exhausting part of working with PivotTables is that the column data must be set to `SUM` But when you’re dealing with more than 20 columns, isn’t that tiring?
-With this function, everything can be changed with just a single click on yout tab.
+The most exhausting part of working with PivotTables is that the column data must be set to `SUM` But when you’re dealing with more than 20 columns, isn’t that tired?
+With this function, everything can be changed with just a single click on your tab.

 ```bas
 Sub SumAllValueFields()